theJayTea/XPS-13-7390-Hackintosh/README.md

 # My XPS 13 7390 Hackintosh
-A perfect, vanilla setup of macOS Ventura with Open Core for the Dell XPS 13 7390.
+A perfect, vanilla setup of macOS Sonoma, Ventura, or Montery with Open Core for the Dell XPS 13 7390.
 You should be able to easily adapt this to similar Dell laptops too!

 I scrupulously went through Dortiana’s guide and worked many brain cells to create this.
 It truly is something, thanks Dortiana, the OpenCore team, and all the Kext devs :)